Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 Power Supply Unit:

-Bambu P1P 3D printer internal view showing wiring, switch, motor, and components on a yellow surface.
+Bambu P1P 3D printer base detail, showcasing internal wiring, stepper motor, and components on a yellow surface, emphasizing build quality.

 The front cooling shroud uses a magnetic quick-release with built-in fan mount.
 The visible filament feed assembly follows a modular design, with precision-made components.
 Both the hotend and feed mechanism can be removed or disassembled easily for maintenance.